relay-integrations/pagerduty/steps/change-event-send/README.md

 # change-event-send

 This step can be used to send change events to [PagerDuty](http://pagerduty.com/).
-Change events are the means by which incidents are [triggered](https://support.pagerduty.com/docs/incidents), acknowledged, or resolved.
+Change events are the means by which updates and changes can be tracked.

 ## Specification